TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 This Privacy Policy may be amended from time to time.
 Any such changes will be posted on this page.
 If we make a significant or material change in the way we use your personal information, the change will be posted on this page thirty (30) days prior to taking effect and registered users will be notified via e-mail.

-Search Help 100 examples of the epitome of cool
+Search Help Early supporters of Oculus VR denounce Facebook buyout

-Also in Arts »
+Also in Tech »

-*   After the exhibition, finding new uses for displays
+*   Name-calling in the virtual playground
-*   Is there a doctor in the exhibition?
+*   Apple after Jobs: Pretty much the same as ever